ROOTS OF INCLUSION

 MEET OUR YOUTH ENGAGEMENT PROGRAM MANAGER

 My name is Anita (she/her), and I am the Youth Engagement Program Manager for the Fellowship.
-I will be your main point of contact and a mentor throughout the program.
-I am here to support you, answer questions, and cheer you on as you grow your leadership.
+I am the main point of contact and a mentor throughout the program.
+I am here to support the youth, answer questions, and cheer them on as they grow their leadership.
 I am an Asian Indian woman, and I am a disabled person.
 I use a wheelchair and have learning disabilities.
 You can reach me at [email protected].

 Roots of Inclusion